uipath-certification/uipath-certification.github.io/_posts/2020-11-11-debug-restart-button.md

 The restart button kicks your whole UiPath process off right from the start.
 The restart button clears the current calls stack, resets all the variables and begins the whole sequence or workflow from the project's start.

+> After an exception is thrown the restart option appears and the debugging pauses.
+Pressing this button will restart the program from the first activity of the project.

+More details on the UiPath restart button is available in the [documentation]([Jekyll Now](http://github.com/barryclark/jekyll-now/)).